 A heater is essential to provide the optimal temperature preferred by betta fish.
 Ideally, the water should be between 78 to 80 degrees Fahrenheit (25.5 to 26.5 degrees Celsius) for a betta.
 Betta fish are tropical and may go into shock at temperatures below 74 degrees Fahrenheit, though it is more common for them to react poorly when temperatures drop below 72.

-Low temperature will make your betta fish lethargic, lose appetite, and more prone to disease.
-High temperature will speed up its metabolism and cause it to age faster because of a decreased lifespan.
+Low temperatures will make your betta fish lethargic, lose appetite, and more prone to disease.
+The high temperature will speed up its metabolism and cause it to age faster because of a decreased lifespan.
 Keep the temperature in the optimal range and this will give you peace of mind that your betta fish can thrive in its environment.

 Water quality plays a major role in the health of your betta fish.
 Betta fish will live its entire life in the water you provide it so make sure your parameters are always great.